 - bleaching your hair

-If you must use chemicals or bleach in your hair, seek help from a trained professional.
-Don’t try to do it yourself at home.
+If you do use chemicals or bleach in your hair, get help from a trained professional.
+Do not try to do it yourself at home.

 - lichen planus

 - scalp psoriasis